To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Conservative commentator Robert Novak says Obama will also be tarred over his links in Chicago with an unrepentant ex-member of Weather Underground, a far-left group that carried out several bombings in the late 1960s.

 “While McCain will not demand a response from Obama, others will.
+Washington Post.

 Within Republican ranks, House of Representatives minority leader John Boehner portrays Obama as an old-fashioned tax-and-spend liberal, a throwback to the 1970s presidency of Jimmy Carter.